-For an undergraduate or graduate certificate, the applicant must have a bachelor's degree.
-Students completing an Graduate Certificate may apply to continue toward an advanced degree.
+For a graduate certificate, the applicant must have a bachelor's degree.
+Students completing an graduate certificate may apply to continue toward an advanced degree.

 A student who is admitted to a graduate certificate shall demonstrate and maintain a high level of achievement and scholarship.